Harry Brook hopes Pakistan players will not be overlooked for The Hundred

 The Headingley-based franchise was bought last year by Indian conglomerate Sun Group, which acquired 100 per cent in the team, with around £500m generated from ownership stakes in the eight sides.

-But it has been reported that the 67 Pakistan players – 63 men and four women – in the auction on March 11 and 12 will be snubbed by half the franchises amid the country’s geopolitical tensions with India.
+But it has been reported that the 67 Pakistan players – 63 men and four women – in the auction in March will be snubbed by half the franchises amid the country’s geopolitical tensions with India.

 Former England captain Michael Vaughan led the outcry on X, insisting that ignoring players based solely on their nationality “should not be allowed to happen”, and Brook was seemingly in agreement with his fellow Yorkshireman.